 From cultural experiences to complete relaxation on a white sand beach, holidays to Mauritius radiate charm, offer breathtaking views and some of the most picturesque beaches in the world.
 All year round, families can enjoy outdoor adventure, fun and frolics, as well as plenty of fresh local cuisine.
 It’s also a favoured location for honeymoons and even dream weddings.

-Whether you want to enjoy lazy nights under stunning sunsets or discover refreshing lagoons and waterfalls - Mauritius offers a wealth of variety to its guests of any age, so make it the destination for your 2019 or 2019 holidays.
+Whether you want to enjoy lazy nights under stunning sunsets or discover refreshing lagoons and waterfalls - Mauritius offers a wealth of variety for guests of any age, so make it the destination for your 2024 or 2025 holidays.

 Officially known as the ‘Republic of Mauritius’, the country is comprised of the islands of Mauritius and Rodrigues, the latter of which is located 350 miles east.
 The capital Port Louis is located to the north west on the island of Mauritius.